AdaCore/gnatstudio/docs/users_guide/extending.rst

 You can also define multiple key bindings similar to Emacs's by separating them by a space.
-For example, :command:`control-x control-k` means the user should press :kbd:`control-x`, followed by a :kbd:`control-k` to activate the corresponding action.
+For example, :command:`control-x control-k` means the user should press :kbd:`Ctrl-x`, followed by a :kbd:`Ctrl-k` to activate the corresponding action.
 This only works if the first key is not already bound to an action.
 If it is, you first unbind it by passing an empty action to :file:`<key>`.